Kamanawa

-For other persons with this name, please see Kamanawa II.

 Kamanawa (died c.
 1802?) was a Hawaiian high chief and early supporter of King Kamehameha I, known as one of the royal Nīʻaupiʻo twins with his brother Kameʻeiamoku.
 He later became the stepfather of Kamehameha by marrying his mother.

 Life

 Kamanawa's father was Keawepoepoe.
 His mother was Kanoena, sister of his father.

 His namesake grandnephew Kamanawa II (grandson of his twin) was grandfather of the last two ruling monarchs of the Kingdom.

 The name ka manawa (sometimes spelled "Ka-manawa") means "the season" in the Hawaiian language.

 His first wife was named the High Chiefess Kekelaokalani of Maui, the daughter of his aunt, Queen Kekuiapoiwanui of Maui, by her second marriage to High Chief Kauakahiakua-o-Lono of Maui.
 His second wife was Chiefess Kekuʻiapoiwa II, the mother of Kamehameha I.

 He had three sons: Koahou, Noukana, and Amamalua from his first wife.

 He also has a daughter Peleuli, who became a consort of King Kamehameha, by his first wife and a daughter Piʻipiʻi Kalanikaulihiwakama by his second wife.

 Since his double grandmother Kalanikauleleiaiwi was Kamehameha's great-grandmother, they were half-cousins once removed by blood.
 However, he was also father-in-law and stepfather to Kamehameha, so was called his uncle.

 In 1794, Kamanawa was one of the six principal chiefs under Kamehameha I and ruled the district of Hilo in his name.
 He most likely died around 1802.